Publication: Changes for Non-UK Domiciliaries : Spring Budget 2017

-BDO's analysis of the Government's changes to the taxation of non-UK domiciled individuals contained in the Draft Finance Bill 2017 together with further draft legislation published in January 2017:
+BDO's analysis of the Government's changes to the taxation of non-UK domiciled individuals contained in the Draft Finance Bill 2017 together with further draft legislation published in January 2017 and announced in Spring Budget 2017:

 After a seemingly never ending period of uncertainty we now have the draft Finance Bill 2017 containing changes to the taxation of non-UK domiciled individuals.
 The Bill will be effective as of 6 April 2017.